 Since many infected people are asymptomatic or presymptomatic, as described above, they should isolate themselves from others (Lee S, Kim, et al.).
 Altogether, people with COVID-19 symptoms can probably transmit to others about two days before symptoms begin, and then for about another 7-10 days.
 After symptoms start, SARS-Cov-2 replication probably continues for about a week in most patients (Cevik, Tate, et al.), then usually decreases so viruses could not be cultured from most patients after two weeks.
 But weeks later some patients might still have non-infectious RNA found by PCR (National Centre for Infectious Diseases).
 So, people who have been infected should isolate from other people for at least 10 days after symptoms started, and their symptoms improved, and they have not had a fever for 24 hours without using fever reducing medicines.
 After meeting all those conditions, they can come out from isolation (Centers for Disease Control “Duration of Isolation”; Centers for Disease Control “Symptom based strategy”; Gurley; Sethuraman, Jeremiah.).

 People who have been exposed to an infected person, but do not show symptoms, should prevent transmitting to others.
-They should remain quarantined, avoid contaminating surfaces or coughing in rooms used by others, for 14 days (Centers for Disease Control “When to Quarantine”; Centers for Disease Control “Symptom based strategy”; Gurley; Sethuraman, Jeremiah.).
+Called “contacts,” they should remain quarantined, avoid contaminating surfaces or coughing in rooms used by others, for 10 days if they do not develop symptoms, or for 7 days if they test negative.
+Or they could remain quarantined for 14 days if necessary (Centers for Disease Control “When to Quarantine”; Centers for Disease Control “Symptom based strategy”; Dwyer; Gurley; Sethuraman, Jeremiah.).

 People who live with COVID-19 patients should protect themselves for weeks afterwards.
 When scientists followed up both ordinary COVID-19 patients (Bai et al.; Hu et al.; Xing et al.) and medical staff patients (Lan et al.), they found that most of those recovered had no SARS-CoV-2 RNA, then later started having viral RNA again.
 Their families living with them used infection prevention methods, but some of their family members were infected.